SAP/openui5-docs/docs/Batch_Control_74142a3.md

 -   `sap.ui.model.odata.v4.SubmitMode.Auto` - Requests associated with the group ID are sent in a batch request which is triggered automatically before rendering.

 -   `sap.ui.model.odata.v4.SubmitMode.Direct` - Requests associated with the group ID are sent directly without batch.
+Note that some features of the OData V4 model rely on the correct order of request processing in the back end.
+This is only guaranteed for requests made in batch requests.

 The following group IDs are possible: